-Below is a selection of several submitted theses from graduated students of the MSc.
-HSEd program.
-Additional submitted thesis from other students of the HSEd program and other McMaster graduate programs can be found at MacSphere.
+Below is a selection of several submitted theses from graduated students of the HSED Program.
+Additional submitted thesis from other students of the HSED Program and other McMaster graduate programs can be found at MacSphere.

 Recipient of the 2017 McMaster University Department of Medicine Internal Career Award-AFP Clinician Educator Award

 Recipient of a 2016-2017 FitzGerald Academy Teaching Award

 An examination of Eyal & Hurst’s (2008) framework for promoting retention in resource-poor settings through locally-relevant training: A case study for the University of Guyana Surgical Training Program